3 steps to reduce plastic pollution

 This island located just 10 minutes from Cartagena, suffered from heavy plastic pollution and all kinds of waste.

-Throughout the years, we made new local friends, @fundacion_bahia and @amigosdelmar with whom we have been collaborating in our beach cleanup operations both in the Colombian Pacific coast and in the different communities of Tierra Bomba.
+Throughout the years, we made new local friends, @fundacion_bahia, and @amigosdelmar with whom we have been collaborating in our beach cleanup operations both on the Colombian Pacific coast and in the different communities of Tierra Bomba.

-Thanks to these strong alliances, teamwork, perseverance and the support of our sponsors, we are fulfilling the dream of installing this recycling stations on the island. ♻️🌊
+Thanks to these strong alliances, teamwork, perseverance, and the support of our sponsors, we are fulfilling the dream of installing these recycling stations on the island. ♻️🌊

 But none of this would work without a strong environmental education campaign. ♻️